harryf/comedy/docs/_shows/20190827_Kontiki_27th_August_2019.md

 <h2><i class="fas fa-file-alt"></i> Transcript</h2>

 > Anybody can get on stage, okay?
+Like Max.
+Do you think you can do comedy?
 >
-> Like Max, do you think you could do comedy?
+> I liked your answer before.
+I thought it was funny.
 >
-> I liked your answer before, I thought it was funny.
+> So if anybody amongst you guys is like, "You know what?
+I think I can do comedy,
 >
-> So if anybody amongst you guys is like,
+> Matt."
 >
-> you know what, I think I could do comedy, man.
+> Just come to me after the show or go online on our page and sign up to do a
 >
-> Just come to me after the show,
+> spot in.
 >
-> or go online on our page and sign up to do a spot,
+> You can totally be on stage next Tuesday.
 >
-> and you can totally be on stage next Tuesday.
+> But for now, let's move along with our next comedian of the night.
 >
-> But for now, let's move along with our next comedian of the night,
+> Ladies and gentlemen, he's done an open mic a bunch of times before.
 >
-> ladies and gentlemen.
->
-> He's done an open mic a bunch of times before.
->
 > Give it up for Harry Fox, everybody!
 >
-> So my name is actually Harry Fuchs.
+> So my name is actually Harry Fux.
 >
 > It's a German name.
 >